Stan2dor/web-module-challenge-scope-and-closure/README.md

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Functional languages are good when you have a fixed set of things, and as your code evolves, you primarily add new operations on existing things.
+This can be accomplished by adding new functions which compute with existing data types, and the existing functions are left alone.

+Object-oriented languages are good when you have a fixed set of operations on things, and as your code evolves, you primarily add new things.
+This can be accomplished by adding new classes which implement existing methods, and the existing classes are left alone.

+Functional Programing VS Object-oriented Programing: https://www.geeksforgeeks.org/difference-between-functional-programming-and-object-oriented-programming/

 ## Resources

 📚 [Scope and Closures Guide](https://css-tricks.com/javascript-scope-closures/)